Jahwan Edwards

-Jahwan Edwards (born July 27, 1992) is an American football running back who is currently a free agent.
+Jahwan Edwards (born July 27, 1992) is an American former professional football running back.
 He played college football at Ball State.
 He is Ball State's all-time leader in career rushing yards with 4,558 yards and rushing touchdowns with 51.

-High school
+Early life

-Edwards lettered all four years in high school helping his team to a 56–3 record in his time with the Butler Bulldogs.
-The Bulldogs won back to back state championships in his junior and senior year and Edwards was named Most Valuable Player in both state championship games.
+Edwards lettered all four years in high school, helping his football team to a 56–3 record during his time at David W. Butler High School in Matthews, North Carolina.
+The Bulldogs won back-to-back North Carolina 4AA state championships in his junior and senior years and Edwards was named Most Valuable Player in both state championship games.
 He rushed for a total of 2,979 yards with 30 receptions for 463 yards and 62 touchdowns in his high school career.